-This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Air Bags based upon seat position.
+This vehicle may be equipped with a driver and/or front passenger seat belt buckle switch that detects whether the driver or front passenger seat belt is buckled.

 - No objects should be placed over or near the air bag on the instrument panel or steering wheel because any such objects could cause harm if the vehicle is in a collision severe enough to cause the air bag to inflate. - Do not put anything on or around the air bag covers or attempt to open them manually.
 You may damage the air bags and you could be injured because the air bags may no longer be functional.
-The protective covers for the air bag cushions are designed to open only when the air bags are inflating.

-• Relying on the air bags alone could lead to more severe injuries in a collision.
+The protective covers for the air bag cushions are designed to open only when the air bags are inflating. - Relying on the air bags alone could lead to more severe injuries in a collision.
 The air bags work with your seat belt to restrain you properly.
 In some collisions, air bags won't deploy at all.
 Always wear your seat belts even though you have air bags.